ada-url/ada/README.md

 www.gohan.com
 ```

-The benchmark flag can be used to output the time it takes to process a piped file:
+The benchmark flag can be used to output the time it takes to process piped input:

 ```bash
 cat wikipedia_100k.txt | ./buildbench/tools/adaparse -b